How to Answer the Top Career Goal Interview Questions

-Recruiters will often ask you about your long- and short-term goals, and they do this in order to establish several things:
+Career goal interview questions are quite common.
+Recruiters will often ask you about your long- and short-term goals to establish several things:

 - Whether you’re planning on staying with the organisation for a long time.